drycc/database/README.md

 We welcome your input!
 If you have feedback, please submit an [issue][issues].
 If you'd like to participate in development, please read the "Development" section below and submit a [pull request][prs].

-# About

-This component is a PostgreSQL database for use in Kubernetes.
-It builds on the official [postgres](https://registry.hub.docker.com/_/postgres/) Docker image.
-While it's intended for use inside of the Drycc Workflow open source [PaaS](https://en.wikipedia.org/wiki/Platform_as_a_service), it's flexible enough to be used as a standalone pod on any Kubernetes cluster or even as a standalone Docker container.

 # Development

 The Drycc project welcomes contributions from all developers.
 The high level process for development matches many other open source projects.
 See below for an outline.